123manju900/Capstone-AzureML/README.md

   ## Model deployment
   Here one may feel that the HyperDriveConfig has performed better than the AutoML but here is something we need to consider as we look at Regularization factor, it is 0.89 which indicates that the cost function is high for this alogorithm.
 Meaning although it may have given better accuracy on this dataset but it's going to fail on similar data.
 The maximum number of iterations indicate that the model is over-fitted.
 So, to come to conclusion here *VotingEnsemble* is the optimal and best algorithm.
-Voting Ensemble combines more than one algorithm for prediction and predicts using voting count which it has low-variance to the dataset
+Voting Ensemble combines more than one algorithm for prediction and predicts using voting count which indiactes it has low-variance to the dataset

   ## Deploy model